hydr-ai-lab/nautilus/README.md

 >      Body below the waterplane
 >
 ## Getting started
-To use Nautilus you will need an environment with the <a href="https://ubuntu.com/" target="_blank">Ubuntu</a> distribution of Linux and the cloned nautilus repository.
+To use Nautilus you will need an environment with the <a href="https://ubuntu.com/" target="_blank">Ubuntu</a> distribution of Linux and the cloned Nautilus repository.
 A virtual environment or <a href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview" target="_blank">Windows Subsystem for Linux (WSL)</a> will also work.

-When you are using nautilus for the first time we suggest running the test cases provided in the main branch.
+When you are using Nautilus for the first time we suggest running the test cases provided in the main branch.
 We have provided a test hull (the <a href="http://www.simman2008.dk/KCS/kcs_geometry.htm" target="_blank">KCS</a> with appendages) in the `geo/` folder.

 We have provided the source and binaries for two example test cases:
 1. `hydrostatics` - To determine the hydrostatics of the wetted body and waterplane surface (i.e., implementing the `Hydrostatic` and `Section` methods) given the draft(s) and (optionally) write the wetted hell to an STL file (i.e., implementing the `Cut` method).